 Sir David Pollock, the first son of David and Sarah, was born on 2 September 1780 and educated at St Paul’s School and in Edinburgh.
 He became a burgess of Berwick on 17 November 1806, and was called to the Bar at the Middle Temple on 28 January 1803.
 He married Elizabeth Gore Atkinson on 10 December 1807.
 He became a KC in 1833 and Chief Justice of Bombay in 1846.
 He died on 22 May 1847 of an abscess on the liver and is buried in the cathedral there.
 He had twelve children, four of whom died in infancy and only five of whom had descendants.

-George Kennet Pollock, his second son, was born on 29 August 1810 and was christened at St. Clement Danes church in the Strand.
+George Kennet Pollock, Sir David’s second son, was born on 29 August 1810 and was christened at St. Clement Danes church in the Strand.
 He was a solicitor – other nineteenth century Pollocks include two High Court judges.
 George married Julia Wood on 17 December 1836 and died on 11 June 1858.
 She survived until 8 November 1891.